haacked/Subtext/BuildTools/YUICompressor/README.txt

 NAME

-  yuicompressor - The Yahoo!
-JavaScript Compressor
+  YUI Compressor - The Yahoo!
+JavaScript and CSS Compressor

 SYNOPSIS

-  java -jar yuicompressor.jar
+  Usage: java -jar yuicompressor.jar [options] file Options
-      [-h, --help] [--warn] [--nomunge]
-      [--charset character-set] [-o outfile] infile
+    -h, --help             Displays this information
+    --type <js|css>        Specifies the type of the input file --charset <charset>    Read the input file using <charset>
+    --line-break <column>  Insert a line break after the specified column number -o <file>              Place the output into <file>
+    --warn                 [js only] Display possible errors in the code --nomunge              [js only] Minify only, do not obfuscate --preserve-semi        [js only] Preserve unnecessary semicolons

 DESCRIPTION

-  YUI Compressor is a JavaScript compressor which, in addition to minifying, obfuscates local variables using the smallest possible variable name.
-This obfuscation is safe, even when using constructs such as 'eval' or 'with' (although the compression is not optimal is those cases) Compared to jsmin, the average savings is around 20% (10% after gzipping)
+  The YUI Compressor is a JavaScript compressor which, in addition to removing comments and white-spaces, obfuscates local variables using the smallest possible variable name.
+This obfuscation is safe, even when using constructs such as 'eval' or 'with' (although the compression is not optimal is those cases) Compared to jsmin, the average savings is around 20%.

+  The YUI Compressor is also able to safely compress CSS files.
+The decision on which compressor is being used is made on the file extension (js or css)

-OPTIONS
+GLOBAL OPTIONS

   -h, --help
       Prints help on how to use the YUI Compressor

-  --warn
-      Prints additional warnings such as duplicate variable declarations, missing variable declaration, unrecommended practices, etc.

-  --nomunge
-      Minify only.
-Do not obfuscate local symbols.
+  --line-break
+      Some source control tools don't like files containing lines longer than, say 8000 characters.
+The linebreak option is used in that case to split long lines after a specific column.
+It can also be used to make the code more readable, easier to debug (especially with the MS Script Debugger)

+  --type js|css
+      The type of compressor (JavaScript or CSS) is chosen based on the extension of the input file name (.js or .css) If the input file name does not have an extension, or that extension is neither .js nor .css, the type option MUST be specified.

   --charset character-set
       If a supported character set is specified, the YUI Compressor will use it